 What if High Sensitivity were the intended human state, and the Highly Sensitive Person is just the messenger to lead us there?

-Dr. Elayne Daniels is a psychologist, coach, and consultant specializing in eatng disorder recovery, body image, and working with Highly Sensitive People.
+Dr. Elayne Daniels is a psychologist, international coach, and consultant specializing in eatng disorder recovery, body image, and working with Highly Sensitive People.
 For more information, please contact her here.